isabella232/ios-swift-verification-tutorial/readme.md

 }
 ```

 As you can see that's not a lot of code to make this roll.
-You might have noticed that I have a **disbleUI** call in there, and that's a small method to disable the UI while waiting for the call.
+You might have noticed that I have a **disbleUI(Bool)** call in there, and that's a small method to disable the UI while waiting for the call.
 This is important to do because if the user starts multiple verification requests they might get stuck in a loop where they never get verified and the phone just keeps ringing.
 I implemented a timeout for 30 seconds before I consider it to be a fail and the user can try again.

 ```swift
 fun disableUI(disable: Bool){